smithy-lang/smithy-kotlin/docs/design/tracing.md

   sends logging events to **kotlin-logging** and ignores metric events.
 The `DefaultTracer` class is available to provide a simple `Tracer` implementation with a configurable probe and root prefix.
 Using a root prefix can help differentiate events from multiple clients of a single service used for different use cases.

+# Implementation guidance

+The following guidelines are intended to inform implementation and usage of tracing features by SDK contributors and those who customize their usage of the SDK:

+## Trace span hierarchy

+Trace spans form a taxonomy that categorize tracing events into a hierarchy.
+Discrete spans help group related events in a way that's useful to downstream tools which facilitate analysis.
+Consequently, choosing meaningful trace spans is key to maximizing the usefulness of tracing events.
+Trace spans which are too specific and too deeply nested may create noise and obscure events in an opaque hierarchy.
+Trace spans which are too shallow may bundle together too many events and hinder meaningful analyses by downstream systems.

+The following trace span levels are recommended for implementors:

+* A top-level span for each operation invocation, in the form of `<clientName>-<operation>-<uuid>` (e.g., `S3-ListBuckets-8e6bf409-c119-4661-bd99-523c70701aac`)
+* A span for retry attempts, in the form of `Attempt-<n>` (e.g., `"Attempt-1"`) or `Non-retryable attempt` in the case of operations which cannot be retried
+* A span for credentials chains, named `Credentials chain`.
+Note that individual credentials providers (e.g., static, profile, environment, etc.) don't get their own child spans—only the chain.
+* A span for HTTP engine events within a request, named `HTTP`
+* Spans for subclients (or _inner clients_) which are embedded in the logic for superclients (or _outer clients_).
+An example of a subclient is using a nested STS client as part of credential resolution while invoking an operation for a different service.
+Spans for subclients effectively reproduce the span hierarchy listed above nested within the outer span hierarchy.

+The following are examples of suggested trace span hierarchies:

+* `S3-ListBuckets-8e6bf409-c119-4661-bd99-523c70701aac`: events which occur during invocation of an S3 `ListBuckets` operation _before_ or _after_ retry middleware (e.g., serialization/deserialization, endpoint resolution, etc.)
+* `S3-ListBuckets-8e6bf409-c119-4661-bd99-523c70701aac/Attempt-1`: events which occur during the first attempt at calling `ListBuckets` _outside of_ the HTTP engine (e.g., signing)
+* `S3-ListBuckets-8e6bf409-c119-4661-bd99-523c70701aac/Attempt-1/Credentials chain`: events which occur during credential resolution in a credentials chain during the first attempt at calling `ListBuckets`
+* `S3-ListBuckets-8e6bf409-c119-4661-bd99-523c70701aac/Attempt-1/HTTP`: events which occur inside the HTTP engine during the first attempt at calling `ListBuckets` (e.g., sending/receiving bytes from service)

+The following is an example of a nested span hierarchy for a subclient:

+* `S3-ListBuckets-8e6bf409-c119-4661-bd99-523c70701aac/Attempt-1/Credentials chain/SSO-AssumeRole-c080b2e2-ff6d-4504-bce4-3433f9f4ac1b/Attempt-2`:
+  events which occur during the second attempt to call SSO's `AssumeRole` as part of credential chain resolution during the first attempt to call S3's `ListBuckets`.

+### Adding new spans

+New spans may be necessary for certain features in the future and thus the above list and examples are not exhaustive.
+For the reasons described above, care should be taken to ensure that new spans add enough value and distinctiveness without nesting so deeply as to obscure event relationships.

 # Revision history